This project must be done with a photograph that is personal to you.

 • Size: 20px

-• You will now be duplicating the shapes
+• You will now be duplicating this shape

 • Click on Rectangle 1 Layer